diegomura/react-pdf/README.md

 ## Lost?

 This package is a fork of [react-pdf](https://github.com/diegomura/react-pdf).
 We're trying to implement some specific performance improvements for multiple renders.
+Some features were removed and some tests were disabled.
 I'd recommend you don't use this package.

 ### What's different between this fork and the main repo?